 The Intergenerational Justice Prize 2024 deals with the subject “Long-term Peacekeeping for Future Generations”

-⚠ The Deadline for the Intergenerational Justice Prize 2024 has now passed and we no longer accept applications.
+⚠ The deadline for the Intergenerational Justice Prize 2024 has now passed and we are no longer accepting applications.

 Peace is not only a fundamental human need but also a key factor for the well-being and development of future generations.
 Securing peace is essential as it creates an environment where succeeding generations can unlock their potential and achieve sustainable development.
 Wars and violent conflicts have devastating consequences for society.
 They result in loss of life and health, destroy communities and infrastructure, disrupt education and social progress, and often leave long-lasting trauma.